 15. Do I need a Letter of Clearance (LoC) when I return from the NCAA?

 Yes.
-While the NCAA is not currently part of the official FIBA transfer system, players who finish their college eligibility and wish to return to play in a FIBA-affiliated league will need a Letter of Clearance (LoC) under FIBA rules.
+Players who finish their college eligibility and wish to return to play in a FIBA-affiliated league will need a Letter of Clearance (LoC).
 This document confirms that the National Federation and the club in the country where you last played before entering the NCAA have no objections to your registration with a new club in a different country.
-LoCs are a standard requirement under FIBA regulations, ensuring your transfer is recorded correctly and also recognised.
+LoCs are a standard requirement under FIBA regulations.

-Players sometimes assume that their NCAA experience replaces previous registrations, but that's not the case.
-If you've been away from your home country or are changing clubs in different countries, the LoC becomes especially important.
-Without it, your registration could be delayed or blocked.
+Players sometimes assume that their NCAA experience replaces previous registrations, but that’s not the case.
+Without a LoC, your registration could be delayed or blocked.
 This is why it is crucial, before moving to the NCAA, to clarify with your current club the terms of your exit.